anna-ssg/anna/site/content/posts/fireside_anna.md

 Maintaining your personal site is like working with your own Neovim configuration.
 Every issue fixed would lead to an entirely unrelated bug.
 There is a lot of time spent fixing things rather than getting productive work done.

 A static site generator is an immensely useful application.
-It can simplify the whole process, allowing you to spend time and energy on quality content.
+It can simplify the whole process: allowing you to spend time and energy on quality content.

 There are several amazing SSGs out there, like [Hugo](https://gohugo.io/) and [11ty](https://www.11ty.dev/).
 Building your own SSG is an amazing learning experience.
 It also motivates one to maintain and improve their personal site.

+---
 ## Introduction

 ACM-PESU ECC conducts the ACM Industrial Experience Program (AIEP), an annual program that spans six weeks.